 Good news!
 A prescription is immediately available—and you don’t need a doctor to write it for you.
 It’s exercise!

 Of course, you already knew this.
 But you have a busy schedule.
 Or, perhaps you have a bad back (knee, shoulder, hip).
 You can’t afford the gym membership.
 You don’t look good in Spandex.
 You don’t have a shower at work.
 You fell off the exercise wagon, and you can’t find the motivation to start over.
 You hate exercise.
 You just don’t want to do it.

 Not exactly.
 What you need are ways to keep using those muscles and tendons of yours.
 The “use it or lose it” principle really does govern how your body works.

 The good news is that you really do not need to spend hours in a gym.
 A little exercise can have a major effect on your health.
-New research suggests that just 15 minutes of exercise a day can add three years to your life.
-Half an hour or an hour or even more, and the many confirmed benefits noted above soar.
+Research suggests that just 15 minutes of exercise a day can add three years to your life.
+Half an hour, an hour, or even more, and the many confirmed benefits noted above soar.